MohammedRizwan25/Linux/cmdcommandsfiles.md

 Google Cloud Platform, offered by Google, is a suite of cloud computing services that provides a series of modular cloud services including computing, data storage, data analytics, and machine learning, alongside a set of management tools.
 IDENTITY ACCESS MANAGEMENT
- IAM is also kmown as identy access management
+ IAM is also kmown as identy access management Identity and Access Management (IAM) lets administrators authorize who can take action on specific resources, giving you full control and visibility to manage Google Cloud resources centrally.